 - Make minor repairs and maintenance

 Evictions in Iowa

-- Violation of lease terms – When even a single lease violation occurs, landlords in Iowa are entitled to release a 7-Day Notice that details how the affected tenant can cure the action or behavior that caused the infraction.
-If the action or behavior is not changed after those 7 days elapse, then the landlord may further their plans for a formal eviction by filing a Forcible Entry and Detainer suit.
+- Violation of lease terms – If a lease violation occurs, landlords can issue a 7-Day Notice to Cure or Quit.
+If the behavior is not changed within 7 days then the landlord may pursue formal eviction.

 Security Deposits in Iowa

 - Standard Limit/Maximum Amount – 2 months of rent